Rebel Heart Tour (album): Background

 Madonna had embarked on the Rebel Heart Tour (2015–2016) to promote her thirteenth studio album, Rebel Heart.
 Performed in 82 shows across 55 cities, the tour was a commercial success earning US$169.8 million; it was attended by an audience of over 1.045 million.
-The performances at the Allphones Arena in Sydney, Australia were recorded for the video release.
+The performances at the Sydney SuperDome were recorded for the video release.

 In September 2016, Madonna announced on her Instagram that she had finished watching a "rough assembly" of the tour's film, and it would be out in the next two months.
 Entertainment Weekly subsequently announced that the concert film would premiere on December 9, 2016 on American cable channel Showtime.
 Titled Madonna: Rebel Heart Tour, it featured behind-the-scenes footage from the Australian performances of the tour, which had been exclusively previewed by Billboard on December 2, 2016.
 Danny Tull and Nathan Rissman, who had worked on Madonna's previous concert films, directed Rebel Heart Tour.
 Madonna explained in an interview with BBC News:

 I was there every step of the way, every day for months and months.
 It's really hard to capture the true feeling of the excitement and the passion and the heat and the blood, sweat and tears.
 I'm pleased with the way it came out...
 [W]hen I look back at the DVD it almost brings a tear to my eye because everyone seems so in love.

 The film was released on September 15, 2017 on DVD, Blu-ray, and digital formats, containing bonus content like the Tears of a Clown show at Melbourne's Forum Theatre in 2016, as well as a 22-song double CD.
 The cover image was shot by fashion photographer Joshua Brandão.
 British Board of Film Classification (BBFC) listed the total running time of the album at over 138 minutes, with almost two hours for the main tour film and the rest for Tears of a Clown and a bonus performance of "Like a Prayer" (1989) during one of the shows.
 The release of Rebel Heart Tour was distributed by Eagle Rock Entertainment.
 It was made available for pre-order on August 16, 2017, Madonna's birthday, in all physical and digital-file-based stores.
 Along with the pre-order, a live version of "Material Girl" was purchasable from the digital outlets.
 The Japanese edition of the DVD/ Blu-ray included a performance of "Take a Bow" (1994) as a bonus track.
 Five years after its original release, the album was reissued on vinyl format by Mercury Records on September 9, 2022, featuring the same 14 tracks as the single-CD format.